Table of Contents Show

 So, look for apartments with lots of natural light well distributed throughout the space.
 Floor-to-ceiling windows are always a winner, especially when they face the east towards the rising sun.
 When viewing an apartment, check it out at different times of the day to see how light is distributed.

 A Designated WorkspaceA Designated Workspace

 That luxurious king-sized bed and leather couch might look great for lazing in.
-They will not do you any favors when it’s time to work.
+Unfortunately, they will not do you any favors when it’s time to work.
 Anyone that works from home can attest to the difficulty of staying focused during work hours.
 This is why it’s vitally important that you have a designated workspace that allows you to work with a minimum of distractions.
 Try to work from a place you also relax in, and your mind will quickly start drawing you towards the easy option – a five-minute break that turns into one hour, that turns into an entire afternoon lost.
 Separate your work and play areas.

-The best way to do this is with a spare room that you can turn into a home office.
+The best way to do this is to turn it into a home office with a spare room.
 But you can also cordon off a small area to serve as your workstation.
 How you set it up and how much space you’ll need depends on the nature of your work.
 If you are drawing, writing by hand, or building models, then you’ll need space for a large desk or table.
-If you are working from a laptop, then you’ll need light in the right direction, so it doesn’t produce glare.
+If you are working from a laptop, you’ll need light in the right direction to produce glare.
 Draw out a plan for your ideal working space and ask yourself if you could make it work in the next apartment you’re viewing.

 Minimalize Your Home Office NoiseMinimalize Your Home Office Noise